-Only a licensed technician working in a licensed station may perform a vehicle safety systems inspection and issue a certificate of compliance.
-When performing a vehicle safety systems inspection, the technician shall inspect the condition of all required vehicle safety systems in accordance with the applicable procedures in this manual.
+Only a licensed technician working in a licensed station may perform a vehicle safety systems inspection and authorize the issuance of a certificate of compliance.
+When performing a vehicle safety systems inspection, the technician shall inspect the condition of all required vehicle safety systems, in accordance with the applicable procedures in this manual.
 This will allow any/all condition(s) that result in the vehicle failing the safety systems inspection to be addressed at the conclusion of the completed inspection.

-If a station lacks the knowledge, equipment and/or tools as required by Chapter 9 (Required Equipment), or reference materials as required by Section 1.4 (Reference Materials) to inspect a particular vehicle, the station shall not accept that vehicle for inspection.
+If a station lacks any of the equipment, tools included in Chapter 9 of this manual (Required Equipment), or reference materials included in Chapter 1.10 of this manual (Reference Materials) that are required to inspect a particular vehicle, the station shall not accept that vehicle for inspection.

-If, as a matter of policy, a station does not inspect certain types of vehicles, the station and/or technician must reject the vehicle before starting an inspection and inform the customer.
+If, as a matter of policy, a station does not inspect certain types of vehicles, the station or technician must reject the vehicle before starting an inspection and inform the customer.
+Additionally, if a station does not repair a certain type of vehicle, the station must notify the customer of that fact prior to performing an inspection.

-All customers shall be provided an estimate for the vehicle safety systems inspection in accordance with the Automotive Repair Act, Business and Professions Code section 9884.9, and title 16, California Code of Regulations (CCR) section 3353.
+All customers shall be provided a written estimate for the vehicle safety systems inspection in accordance with the Automotive Repair Act, Business and Professions Code section 9884.9, and Title 16, California Code of Regulations (CCR) section 3353.
+Customers can then authorize the inspection and any repairs, if applicable.

-1.2 Licensed Technician Access to BAR Safety Inspection System (BAR-SIS)
+1.2 Licensed Technician Access to BAR-Safety Inspection System (BAR-SIS)

-Pursuant to CCR 3314.2, BAR or a BAR authorized representative shall verify the identity of the applicant or licensed technician and use a biometric device (as referenced in Section 9.2 of Chapter 9) to enroll the applicant or technician for purposes of authorizing access to perform inspections using the BAR-SIS.
-The BAR-SIS is computer software owned and developed by BAR, which is housed on BAR's online inspection system (BAR-OIS), for use by licensees to report safety system inspection findings.
-Once enrolled, the technician shall authenticate their identity for the purposes of accessing the BAR-SIS using a biometric device.
+Pursuant to Title 16, CCR section 3314.2, BAR or a BAR-authorized representative shall verify the identity of the applicant or licensed technician and use a biometric device (as referenced in Chapter 9.2 of this manual) to enroll the applicant or technician for purposes of authorizing access to perform inspections using the BAR-SIS.
+The BAR-SIS is computer software owned and developed by BAR and housed within BAR's online inspection system (BAR-OIS), for use by licensees to report safety systems inspection findings.
+Once enrolled, the technician shall authenticate their identity, for the purposes of accessing the BAR-SIS, using a biometric device.

 BAR may allow an alternate means to access the BAR-SIS if, at the time of enrollment, the biometric system is unable to collect sufficient data necessary to create a uniquely identifiable profile.
 Alternate means shall be a BAR-assigned access code.
 In such cases, each technician must maintain the security of their access code.
 Disclosure of one's access code or use of another licensed technician's access code or license information is prohibited, and such conduct may result in disciplinary action.
-If the security of the technician's access code has been compromised, or the technician suspects another person has used their access code, the technician must contact their local BAR field office immediately.
+If the security of the technician's access code has been compromised, or the technician suspects another person has used their access code, the technician must contact their local BAR field office immediately, BAR will delete the compromised access code and issue the technician a new access code.